 Having worked with a number of brands and types, my all-time favorite of them all is Liquitex.
 It has a few variations, including Liquitex Basics, Medium and High Viscosity.
 It’s my go-to brand for having a great range of colors, mixability, permanence and flexibility.

 The 4 oz tubes also dispense with the flip top, in the case of the Basics line, Liquitex also makes smaller tubes too.
-I like the 4 oz size when it comes to the colors I need more of for easy mixing (white especially!)
+I like the 4 oz size when it comes to the colors I need more of for easy mixing (white especially!), I can pick up a color I need more of as they are sold a la carte in addition to “starter sets”, which is good to know.

 In which case, you will have a good workflow in terms of using a combo of brush and knife techniques that require skill, and you don’t have to worry they will dry too quickly (It will still dry faster from the outside, the inside layers may take longer.)